Mastery and recipes

 - Static recipes ship with the plugin.
 They cover stable patterns that are language- and vault-independent.

 - Learned recipes come from your own episodes.
-They are stored per vault and visible in Settings > Workflows & prompts > Recipes.
+They are stored per vault in the knowledge database.
+A dedicated settings panel for browsing them is not shipped yet (FIX-10); the

 A hard cap of 50 learned recipes prevents unbounded growth (see MAX_LEARNED_RECIPES in src/core/mastery/RecipePromotionService.ts).
 When the cap is hit, the oldest unused recipe is evicted on the next promotion.